 Two different types of veneers are used to fill up the gaps between teeth:

-Using veneers, which cover the whole tooth’s surface, may provide excellent aesthetic effects even if the space between the teeth is just a few millimeters (1-3 mm) wide and there are some discolorations or irregular form.
+Using veneers, which cover the whole tooth’s surface, may provide excellent aesthetic effects even if the space between the teeth is just a few millimeters (1-3 mm) wide and there are some discolorations or irregular forms.
 Composite veneers require less dental preparation and are less costly than porcelain veneers for closing gaps between teeth.
 Because these veneers are produced in the dental clinic, the procedure’s success depends significantly on the dentist’s ability.

 Porcelain Laminate Veneers